Iron486/NLP_emotions_classifier/README.md

 For BERT models, the words were tokenized with the `AutoTokenizer` class from `transformers` library, using the `from_pretrained()` method and using `bert-base-cased` as argument.
 This is because the input of the model expects 2 features ("input_ids" and "attention_mask") that can be obtained with the mentioned tokenizer.

 The input of the tokenizer was made by words that were lemmatized (with `WordNetLemmatizer()` class) and on which stopwords were applied.
-The lemmatizer and the stopwords were downloaded from the NLTK library
+The lemmatizer and the stopwords were downloaded from the NLTK library.

-Instead, for the LSTM and the other tested variations `Tokenizer()` method from `keras.preprocessing.text` was used.
+Instead, for the LSTM and the other tested variations `Tokenizer()` class from `keras.preprocessing.text` was used.

 ### EXPLORATORY DATA ANALYSIS